-\begin{proof} Following \textbf{2.}, suppose that the initial target state $\omega_{1,2}^T$ does not violate a Bell inequality.
-This means that Eq. (\ref{eqn:p}) is fulfilled.
-Because of \textbf{3.}, operations in S1's and in S2's laboratories are applied in a definite order, say ${U}_{1_A}^T \preceq {U}_{1_B}^T \preceq \dots$ in S1's and ${U}_{2_A}^T \preceq {U}_{2_B}^T \preceq \dots$ in S2's side.
+\begin{proof} Following I, suppose that the initial target state $\omega_{1,2}^t$ is Bell-local.
+This means that Eq.~\eqref{eqn:p} is fulfilled for an arbitrary pair of local measurements.
+Because of III, operations in S1's and in S2's laboratories are applied in a definite order, say ${U}_{1_A}^t \preceq {U}_{1_B}^t \preceq \dots$ in S1's side, and ${U}_{2_A}^t \preceq {U}_{2_B}^t \preceq \dots$ in S2's side.
 The state evolves, therefore, under a composition of the local operations as